 It’s never too late to grieve those unmet hopes and dreams and expectations.
-But you MUST be willing to revisit some of the painful memories so you can finally communicate what you need to say.
+But you MUST be willing to do the emotional work of honouring the pain imprinted on your heart so you can finally communicate what you need to say.

 It can be scary to do this work (full stop).

 The thought of tracing the lines of those painful scars and memories can feel overwhelming.
 But if you’re walking around feeling like you’re always holding your breath or waiting for the next trigger, wouldn’t you want to be free of that constant anxiety?
 This unresolved grief and stress can cause us to hold back (out of fear or mistrust) with the relationships that we actually cherish the most and want to cultivate further.

 The great news is you can complete YOUR PART of a relationship with a less-than-loved one.
 Whether they died years ago, died recently, or are still alive.
 The Grief Recovery Method® provides a proven path to resolving your grief.